samerlahoud/spark-lab-site/README.md

-# Simple Quarto Website
+# Spark Lab Website

+This repository contains the public Quarto website for Samer Lahoud and Spark Lab.
-This directory contains a simplified Quarto recreation of the existing website at:
+It is a simplified, maintainable recreation of the existing site at:

 - https://web.cs.dal.ca/~lahoud/site/

+The site includes profile, lab, research, resources, publications, habilitation, and contact pages.
+Publications are generated from a BibTeX database before each render.

+## Requirements

+- Quarto
+- Python 3
+- Python packages used by `scripts/generate_publications.py`:
+  - `jinja2`
+  - `latexcodec`
+  - `pybtex`

-## Run locally
+## Preview Locally

 ```bash
 quarto preview
 ```

-The publications page is generated automatically before each render from the BibTeX file used by `scripts/generate_publications.py`.
+Quarto will run the pre-render publication generator automatically.

-## Build
+## Build the Site

 ```bash
 quarto render